||Soda Springs reservoir to Susan Creek or Cable Crossing

 on the left.
 Umpqua National Forest ends and BLM management begins.

 Another rapid after a quarter mile, then just moving water for a mile.

 - 5.7 (43)

 - Susie rapid.
 First a rock shelf with boulders, followed by a right turn,

 than a drop among boulders, and finally a third easier passage.

 Susan Creek campground is high on the right bank,

 - Good river access downstream of Susan Creek campground.

-- Downstream, there is one good rapid above Tioga pedestrian bridge,
+- If you continue, there is one good rapid above Tioga pedestrian bridge,

-then not much until a horseshoe bend (mile 40.5)
+then not much until several rapids in a horseshoe bend (mile 40.5)

 and Upper Baker (mile 38) followed by Baker Falls.